Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 `init_method` specifies how each process can discover each other and initialize as well as verify the process group using the communication backend.
 By default if `init_method` is not specified PyTorch will use the environment variable initialization method (`env://`).
 This is also the recommended the initialization method to use in your training code to run distributed PyTorch on Azure ML.
 For environment variable initialization, PyTorch will look for the following environment variables:

-- MASTER_ADDR - IP address of the machine that will host the process with rank 0.
+- **MASTER_ADDR** - IP address of the machine that will host the process with rank 0.
-- MASTER_PORT - A free port on the machine that will host the process with rank 0.
+- **MASTER_PORT** - A free port on the machine that will host the process with rank 0.
 By default Azure ML sets `MASTER_PORT=6105`.
-- WORLD_SIZE - The total number of processes.
+- **WORLD_SIZE** - The total number of processes.
 This should be equal to the total number of devices (GPU) used for distributed training.
-- RANK - The (global) rank of the current process.
+- **RANK** - The (global) rank of the current process.
 The possible values are 0 to (world size - 1).

 For more information on process group initialization, see the [PyTorch documentation](https://pytorch.org/docs/stable/distributed.html#torch.distributed.init_process_group).

 Beyond these, many applications will also need the following environment variables:
-- LOCAL_RANK - The local (relative) rank of the process within the node.
+- **LOCAL_RANK** - The local (relative) rank of the process within the node.
 The possible values are 0 to (# of processes on the node - 1).
 This information is useful because many operations such as data preparation only should be performed once per node --- usually on local_rank = 0.
-- NODE_RANK - The rank of the node for multi-node training.
+- **NODE_RANK** - The rank of the node for multi-node training.
 The possible values are 0 to (total # of nodes - 1).

+### Launch

 The Azure ML PyTorch job supports two types of options for launching distributed training: